PrincetonUniversity/software_testing/02_unittest/README.md

         self.assertAlmostEqual(circle_area(2.1), math.pi * 2.1**2)
 ```

 One can see that we wrote a class that derives from `unittest.TestCase`.
-We then write three simple unit tests to check cases where the radius value is greater than or equal to zero.
-Your test must begin with `test_`.
+We then write one unit tests composed of three assert methods to check cases where the radius is greater than or equal to zero.

+Your test within the class must begin with `test_`.
 Unit tests will be ignored if they don't follow that convention, which is good if you need a helper method for one of the test functions.

 For all the different assert methods see the documentation.
 Here are the [most popular](https://docs.python.org/3/library/unittest.html#unittest.TestCase.debug) methods.